USEPA/sensortoolkit/docs/source/setup.rst

 Creating Sensor Directories
 ---------------------------
-`sensortoolkit` organizes sensor data, resulting data structures, and figures into several sub-directories in the …/Data and Figures/… folder.
+`sensortoolkit` organizes sensor data, resulting data structures, and figures into several sub-directories in the ``/Data and Figures`` folder.

 .. important::
-  Users have the option of working from within the folder location where the `sensortoolkit` repository was downloaded, storing sensor and reference data in the provided ``.../Data and Figures`` directory, or users may wish to organize their work in a separate directory.
+  Users have the option of working from within the folder location where the `sensortoolkit` repository was downloaded, storing sensor and reference data in the provided ``/Data and Figures`` directory, or users may wish to organize their work in a separate directory.
 In either case, various subdirectories and folders will need to be created so users can store data, figures, and evaluation statistics.